Dimencia/DU-Audio-Sharp/README.md

 All ID's are strings, and may be omitted if you don't care to manipulate them afterwards, and don't care about the same audio file being played overtop itself

+## Audiopack Creators
+Sound randomization is now supported via folders.
+So for example, if you wanted to replace BrakeLanding.mp3 with randomized sounds, create a folder in the audiopack named BrakeLanding.mp3, and fill that folder with all the sounds you'd like to randomly play for that event.

+Lua scripters do not need to make any changes to scripts for this